DunstanBecht/lpa-input/README.md

 # Project

 This repository is related to the analysis of crystals containing dislocations by X-ray diffraction.
-It is part of a larger project conducted during a research internship at the laboratory of material and structural sciences of the *École Nationale Supérieure des Mines de Saint-Étienne*.
+It is part of a project conducted during a research internship at the laboratory of material and structural sciences of the *École Nationale Supérieure des Mines de Saint-Étienne*.

 # Features